fgoulding/project-sf-1shot/NPC/Villians/Lucius Gray.md

+## Notes

+low-level devil - contracts to control the fey and spirits (maybe stage 2 boss after OracleMind)
 ## Overview

 - Owns the Company **OracleAI**
 - Obsessed with artificial intelligence, he’s experimenting with binding spirits, fey, and even ghosts into machine-learning models.
 His flagship project, **OracleMind**, is an AI fueled by captured seers and oracles, granting near-perfect predictive capabilities.

 ### Twist
 His tech isn’t predicting the future—it’s _rewriting_ it.
 His AI’s predictions become self-fulfilling, subtly altering fate.

 ## Appearance
 The first thing you notice about Lucius Gray—aside from the crisp, almost unnaturally flawless suit—are his eyes,  a bright amber that almost comes off as bronze.
 They gleam.
 Not with the hunger of a predator, but with the cool, controlled ambition of someone who’s already decided he’ll own the future.
 His hair is a perfect shade of platinum blond, slicked back just enough to give him that sense of "I’m too important to let it get messy".